The New Statistics: Estimation for better research

 Cumming makes strong arguments for confidence intervals and meta-analysis as better ways of representing and thinking about research.
 His graphical, interactive approach makes the ‘new statistics’ highly accessible and remarkably impactful on our statistical understanding.
 Robin K. Henson, University of North Texas, USA

-See also a recent review by Eoin O'Connell in Significance: Statistics Making Sense
+See also a review by Eoin O'Connell in Significance: Statistics Making Sense

 ESCI (Exploratory Software for Confidence Intervals)